IkigaiLabsETH/LLM/README.md

-# REPLICATE
+# HOW TO FINE TUNE

 To fine-tune a language model using Replicate, follow these steps:

 1. **Prepare Data**: Format your dataset in JSONL, with one example per line.
 Include input and output fields, such as prompts and completions.

-2. **Set Up Project**: Use Replicate's platform to upload your data and select a model like LLaMA 2 for tuning.
+2. **Set Up Project**: Use Replicate's platform to upload your data and select a model.

 3. **Train the Model**: Start the fine-tuning process.
 Specify parameters like batch size, learning rate, and epochs.